oredaze/dotfiles/README.md

 # dotfiles
-My personal config files n stuff__
+My personal config files n stuff.
-Bitmap fonts converted to work with new pango 1.44 (but ranger devicons in urxvt have 1 pixel cut of, probably urxvt bug)__
+Bitmap fonts converted to work with new pango 1.44 (but ranger devicons in urxvt have 1 pixel cut of, probably urxvt bug).